About SafeTalk

 SafeTalk’s commitment to data privacy is impressive.
 Could you share a story that highlights how this dedication to patient data privacy laws has positively impacted a mental health practitioner or their client?

-It’s wonderful to see that SafeTalk not only offers a CRM platform but also aims to create a safe space for practitioners and clients.
+It’s wonderful to see that SafeTalk not only offers a Practice Management platform but also aims to create a safe space for practitioners and clients.
 Could you describe a particularly touching experience where you felt this safe space was truly making a difference?

 Tell us more about the struggle that you were facing (mental health-wise) and how did you over come it?
 What can others learn from your experience?